-As we gear up to recommend some of the best PS4 games to you, bear in mind that these aren’t exclusives, neither are they in any order.
+As we gear up to recommend some of the best PlayStation 4 games to you, bear in mind that these aren’t exclusives, neither are they in any order apart from alphabetical.
 We’re also excluding remasters and ports from older generations for the sake of variety, so don’t be sad when you notice that The Last of Us Remastered and GTA V aren’t included.
-Oh, and when new games come out and blow our tiny little minds, they will get added to the list.

 Hands up if you thought that a VR platformer featuring the PlayStation 4’s forgotten mascot would be not only one of the best virtual reality games ever made, but also one of the console’s best?
 Our hands are firmly down on this one, which made Astro Bot Rescue Mission even more of a joy.